niclasforsell/MonoGame/ProjectTemplates/VisualStudio2012/PlayStation4/Game/ReadMe.txt

      2. You need to set the C++ Launcher as the "Startup Project".

-	 3. You need to set the Debugging "Working Directory" on the C++ Launcher project to $(TargetDir).
+     3. You need to verify that the Debugging "Working Directory" on the C++ Launcher project to $(TargetDir).

   Note that this project is dependent on having the PlayStation and Mono.PS4 SDKs installed on your machine.
 We have some introductory information on the wiki that